ProtoKinetics For Pediatricians

 - and more.

 This gait and balance assessment data can be used to track the effects of neuromuscular diseases, surgical and therapeutic interventions on gait function, and to establish baseline gait function against which a patient’s progress can be compared.

 Gait analysis maximizes efficiency for Pediatricians

-As healthcare quickly moves towards outcomes which require quantitative analysis, shorter hospital stays and increased function, measuring gait will become more useful in tracking patient progress, functional loss or disability.
+As healthcare quickly moves towards outcomes which require quantitative analysis, shorter hospital stays and increased function, gait analysis software will become more useful in tracking patient progress, functional loss or disability.
 Comparing data from gait analysis made before and during intervention can guide protocols and show when the effect of the intervention has plateaued.

 ProtoKinetics PKMAS software and Zeno Walkway can provide data to: